IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 may wish to consider conserving precious RAM by using PROGMEM to store the strings that the sketch will only use but will never change.

+**Going Beyond Const: Try Formatted PROGMEM Strings**

+A string stored in flash can in all the uswual ways after it has been moved into a buffer in RAM.
+For example, the string can contain formatting codes for use with the Serial.printf() statement.
+An example of this delightful concept is available in this repository.
+See the file named, *PROGMEM_example_with_formatted_strings.ino*.

+Happy coding!